General Fiction posted December 4, 2022 |

 The man was wearing a gritty, filthy shop apron tied at the back.

-"Yes, three hundred dollars," Arianna replied.
+"Yes, two hundred dollars," Arianna replied.

 "Take off your clothes and lie on that table."
 He demanded, pointing over to the corner.